-Trinanes et al. (2021) presented the Sargassum Inundation Reports (SIR), a product based on satellite observations to weekly predict Sargassum coastal inundation potential throughout the Caribbean Sea region, the Gulf of Mexico, and extending to the east coast of
+Trinanes et al. (2021) presented the Sargassum inundation reports (SIRs), a product based on satellite observations to predict Sargassum coastal inundation potential weekly throughout the Caribbean Sea region, the Gulf of Mexico, and extending to the east coast of Florida and the Bahamas.
+As described by Trinanes et al. (2021), the SIR algorithm uses the floating algae density values within 50 km of each coastal pixel to predict three inundation potential levels (low, medium, and high).
+This algorithm does not include ocean currents, winds, and waves, which may modify the movement of Sargassum.

-- Florida and the Bahamas.
-As described by Trinanes et al. (2021), the SIR algorithm uses the Floating Algae density values within 50 km of each coastal pixel to predict three inundation potential levels (low, medium, and high).
-This algorithm does not include ocean currents, winds, and waves which may modify the movement of Sargassum.
-In the above works, the implementation of methods based on several independent data sets has led to the production of scientific knowledge and even to the development of large-scale forecasting systems.
-None of them used predictive modelling (Geisser, 1993; - 75 Kuhn and Johnson, 2013) including classifiers (Friedl and Brodley, 1997) to determine the probability of repeatable patterns in a dataset so as to produce a decision for risk prevention managers.
-Predictive modelling refers to mathematical and computational methods of predicting future events based on the analysis of the repeatable patterns in the input dataset (Geisser, 1993; Friedl and Brodley, 1997; Kuhn and Johnson, 2013).
-Compared to other conventional forecasts, predictive modelling methods require low computational costs and are characterized by their flexibility, and their intuitive simplicity (Friedl and Brodley, 1997). - 80 In this paper, we propose to use clustering and decision tree classifier methods, combining ocean surface current, wind reanalysis, an satellite-based Sargassum offshore abundance with past observed beachings to obtain a first predictive model of Sargassum beaching on the Caribbean coasts.
+In the above works, the implementation of methods based on several independent datasets has led to the production of scientific knowledge and even to the development of largescale forecasting systems.
+None of them used predictive modeling (Geisser, 1993; Kuhn and Johnson, 2013) including classifiers (Friedl and Brodley, 1997) to determine the probability of repeatable patterns in a dataset so as to produce a decision for risk prevention managers.
+Predictive modeling refers to mathematical and computational methods of predicting future events based on the analysis of the repeatable patterns in the input dataset (Geisser, 1993; Friedl and Brodley, 1997; Kuhn and Johnson, 2013).
+Compared to other conventional forecasts, predictive modeling methods require low computational costs and are characterized by their flexibility and their intuitive simplicity (Friedl and Brodley, 1997).

+In this paper, we propose using clustering and decision tree classifier methods, combining ocean surface current, wind reanalysis, and satellite-based Sargassum offshore abundance with past observed beachings to obtain a first predictive model of Sargassum beaching on the Caribbean coasts.
 This model will be used with forecast data as input to produce an operational decision support system.

-As ocean data are spatio-temporal fields, machine learning methods such as K-Means (KMS) may be used to obtain a finite number of possible k-cluster partitions of the surface currents.
-These methods have been widely used in weather forecasting (Michelangeli et al., 1995; Cassou et al., 2004; Boé and Terray, 2008) but are much less common in physical oceanography (Harms and Winant, 1998; Hisaki, 2013).
+As ocean data are spatiotemporal fields, machine learning methods such as K-means (KMS) may be used to obtain a finite number of possible k-cluster partitions of the surface currents.
+These methods have been widely used in weather forecasting (Michelangeli et al., 1995; Cassou et al., 2004; Boé and Terray, 2008) but are much less common in physical oceanography (Harms and Winant, 1998; Hisaki, 2013; Arnault, 2021).

-We focused on the offshore region covering either side of the Lesser Antilles, between 55-66°W and 8-17°N (Fig. 1a).
-Visual analysis of the monthly SaWS maps indicates that this region remains the primary pathway for Sargassum rafts from the Atlantic

-- 90 Ocean to the Caribbean Sea.
-The North Equatorial Current (NEC), the Guiana Current (GC), the eddies and the retroflection front of the North Brazil Current (NBC) are the main contributors of this transport.
-Putman et al. (2018) modelled the percentage of Sargassum which follows these routes.
-Figure 1b describes the focused area divided into a first sub-set "LA1" for the Caribbean Sea, a second one, "LA2" between 18°N and 14.5°N (Guadeloupe, Dominica, Martinique, Saint Lucia) and a third one "LA3" south of 14.5°N (Saint Vincent, Barbados, Trinidad and Tobago). - 95 The questions are as follows.
+We focused on the offshore region covering either side of the Lesser Antilles between 55-66° W and 8-17° N (Fig. 1a).
+Visual analysis of the monthly SaWS maps indicates that this region remains the primary pathway for Sargassum rafts from the Atlantic Ocean to the Caribbean Sea.
+The North Equatorial Current (NEC), the Guiana Current (GC), the eddies, and the retroflection front of the North Brazil Current (NBC) are the main contributors of this transport.
+Putman et al. (2018) modeled the percentage of Sargassum which follows these routes.
+Figure 1b describes the focused area divided into a first subset called LA1 for the Caribbean Sea, a second one called LA2 between 18 and 14.5° N (Guadeloupe, Dominica, Martinique, Saint Lucia), and a third one called LA3 south of 14.5° N (Saint Vincent, Barbados, and Trinidad and Tobago).

+The questions are as follows.
 Can dynamic patterns of surface currents in the Lesser Antilles be summarized as a discrete set of cases?
 What is their temporal recurrence?
-What combinations of currents enhance Sargassum rafts arrival and beachings on the Lesser Antilles coasts?
-What is the contribution of this type of predictive modelling to the prevention of this new natural hazard?
-The overall methodology, database, clustering methods and decision tree used in this study are described in Sect.
-2. The obtained current regimes, their relationship to Sargassum hazard and the decision support system performances are presented in Sect.
-3.

-100 These results are discussed in Sect.
+What combinations of currents enhance Sargassum raft arrival and beachings on the Lesser Antilles coasts?
+What is the contribution of this type of predictive modeling to the prevention of this new natural hazard?

+The overall methodology, database, clustering methods, and decision tree used in this study are described in Sect.
+2. The obtained current regimes, their relationship to Sargassum hazard, and the decision support system performances are presented in Sect.
+3. These results are discussed in Sect.
 4.